2015 Russian Grand Prix: Post-race

-Räikkönen was demoted from fifth to eighth place for causing the final lap collision with Bottas and scored only four points rather than ten, and this secured the constructors championship for Mercedes.
+Räikkönen was demoted from fifth to eighth place for causing the last-lap collision with Bottas and scored only four points rather than ten; this secured the constructors' championship for Mercedes.
 McLaren driver Fernando Alonso was given a five-second penalty for exceeding track limits, promoting Toro Rosso's Max Verstappen to tenth.
-When asked about the collision with Bottas at the press conference for the following United States Grand Prix, Kimi Räikkönen remained unrepentant, saying: "[My view] hasn't changed.
+When asked about the collision with Bottas at the press conference for the following United States Grand Prix, Räikkönen remained unrepentant, saying: "[My view] hasn't changed.
 There were some discussions.
 I would still do it tomorrow again, that doesn't change the story."
 Bottas took a different viewpoint, saying: "I don't think it was a racing incident.
 I didn't see anyone there and I was in front, and then suddenly someone hits me.
 I should be on the podium, but I'm here with zero points instead.
 That's just disappointing."

 Former Jordan team principal Eddie Jordan carried out the podium interviews.
-Hamilton expressed disappointment at not being able to battle his teammate to win the race, while he also stressed the title was "not done and dusted".
+Hamilton expressed disappointment at not being able to battle his teammate to win the race, while he also said that the title was "not done and dusted".
 Sebastian Vettel expressed satisfaction with his car, saying that he had hoped to be able to catch Hamilton towards the end of the race.
 However, he was disappointed by not having both Ferrari cars on the podium.
 Sergio Pérez said that he had been "really unhappy" with himself until the last lap that handed him third place, calling the result "just amazing".
-He would later go on to call the race "the best moment in my career".
+He later called the race "the best moment in my career".

-After the race, Sebastian Vettel criticised Lewis Hamilton for what he believed was excessive low speed at the restart after the safety car period, calling his behaviour "ridiculous".
+After the race, Vettel criticised Hamilton for what he believed was excessive low speed at the restart after the safety car period, calling his behaviour "ridiculous".
 He added: "There was no reason to go that slow.
 If you want to pack up the field you can do it earlier and not in the very last bit."
-Following his 46G impact on Saturday, Carlos Sainz conceded that he felt "a bit of dizziness" in the early stages of the Grand Prix, though he added: "But after lap 10 it went off and I could push normally without problems."
+Following his 46G impact on Saturday, Carlos Sainz said that he felt "a bit of dizziness" in the early stages of the Grand Prix, but said that "after lap 10 it went off and I could push normally without problems."
 After his accident on lap twelve, Romain Grosjean spoke of his "biggest impact for quite a while".
-He also revealed that the seat of his car broke at impact, but also emphasised the fact that he was able to escape unharmed: "It's a testament to all the safety inherent in the car and the other safety devices."
+He said that the seat of his car had broken at impact, but noted that he was able to escape unharmed: "It's a testament to all the safety inherent in the car and the other safety devices."

 As a result of the race, Mercedes extended their lead in the Constructors' Championship to 172 points, enough to secure their second consecutive title.
 Williams was still in third on 220 points, 71 points ahead of Red Bull.
 In the Drivers' Standings, Lewis Hamilton's lead over second place grew to 66 points, with his closest challenger now being Sebastian Vettel.
 Nico Rosberg dropped to third, seven points behind Vettel on 229 points.